 WHERE TO EAT IN HOI AN

-While the link above takes you to a general Vietnamese food guide, this one focuses on must-try Vietnamese restaurants and street food stalls in Hoi An.
-Ren consulted respected food blogs and crowd review websites to come up with a list of 9 must-eat places in Hoi An.
-From nationwide favorites like bánh mì and bánh xèo to Hoi An specialties like cao lầu and White Rose Dumplings, this list will show you where to find some of the best places to eat in this town.
+While our Vietnamese food guide talks about Vietnamese cuisine in general, our Hoi An food guide helps you find the best places to eat in the city.
+From nationwide favorites like bánh mì and bánh xèo to Hoi An specialties like cao lầu and White Rose Dumplings, this list of nine eateries will show you where to find some of the best places to eat in Hoi An.

 Of all the cities we visited in Vietnam, I enjoyed the food in Hoi An the most.
 The food was delicious throughout the country, but for me, Central Vietnamese cuisine was the most interesting.
-Listed below this picture are 4 restaurants and street food stalls offering the tastiest specialties unique to the region.
-Be sure to click into the complete list of must-eat restaurants in Hoi An to know where they are.
+If you don’t have time to visit all twenty eateries on our list, then you should at least visit these four.

 1. Morning Glory Restaurant